Bridge Card, Double Up Food Bucks, WIC and Senior Project FRESH Benefits

 Double Up Food Bucks

 In addition, ELFM offers Double Up Food Bucks benefits.
 The DUFB program "matches" SNAP/Bridge card dollars spent at farmer's markets.
-Whatever you spend on your SNAP/Bridge Card, you’ll get a dollar for dollar match (up to $20) in DUFB tokens that can be spent on fresh fruits and vegetables grown in Michigan.
-So, if you spend $20 on your SNAP/Bridge Card, you’ll get an extra $20 for FREE.
+Whatever you spend on your SNAP/Bridge Card, you’ll get a dollar for dollar match (up to $10, beginning January 15, 2023) in DUFB tokens that can be spent on fresh fruits and vegetables grown in Michigan.
+So, if you spend $10 on your SNAP/Bridge Card, you’ll get an extra $10 for FREE.

 The DUFB program is an initiative of the Fair Food Network, which encourages healthier eating and provides greater access to fresh fruits and vegetables for low-income Michigan families.

 Learn about how the program works.